dywisor/roverlay/doc/rst/usage.rst

 See the next section, `default field definition file`_,  for an example.

 Each information field has its own section which declares a set of options and flags.
-Flags are case-insensivitve options without a value - they're enabled by listing them.
+Flags are case-insensitive options without a value - they're enabled by listing them.

 .. _field option:
 .. _field options: